AriFordsham/GHCWiki/data-parallel/closure-conversion.md

+DataParallel Up?

 ## Closure conversion as part of vectorisation

-**TODO** describe the treatment of higher-order functions and closure conversion here.
+**TODO** Describe the treatment of higher-order functions and closure conversion here.
 The relevant paper is [ http://www.cse.unsw.edu.au/\~chak/papers/LCK06.html](http://www.cse.unsw.edu.au/~chak/papers/LCK06.html).
 The approach is described in more detail in [ http://opus.kobv.de/tuberlin/volltexte/2006/1286/](http://opus.kobv.de/tuberlin/volltexte/2006/1286/).

 ### Closure-converted types as indexed-types

-After some brainstorming, Roman and I (= Manuel) came to the conclusion that we can save ourselves a lot of bookkeeping if we can represent closure-converted types by indexed types (i.e., keeping track of which original types correspond to which converted types).
+One option for implementing closure-conversion is to represent closure-converted types as an indexed type whose type index is the original type and to combine that indexed type in a type class with methods for converting between closure-converted and vanilla terms.
 The details are under [indexed closure conversion](data-parallel/closure-conversion/indexed).
+There are two potential benefits for this approach: (1) we will probably have to do something similar for vectorisation anyway - see the requirements of vectorisation? - and (2) it seems that we need less bookkeeping (e.g., the name of a closure converted data type is just the indexed type with the original data type as its index).
+However, there are problems, too; in particular, as we currently don't have class contexts and polytypes as type indexes.

+---

+**** OLD STUFF ****

 ### From the Skype discussion, 16 Mar 07